pentora-ai/pentora/docs/docs/cli/overview.md

 # CLI Overview

-The Pentora command-line interface (CLI) provides direct access to all scanning capabilities, storage management, and server control.
+The Vulntor command-line interface (CLI) provides direct access to all scanning capabilities, storage management, and server control.
 The CLI is designed for technical operators performing ad-hoc scans, troubleshooting, and integration into automation workflows.

 ## Philosophy

 ### CLI vs UI Design

-Pentora separates technical and non-technical user experiences:
+Vulntor separates technical and non-technical user experiences:

 **CLI** targets: